 Welcome to Quaker Meeting

-You are cordially invited to share worship with us.
+You are cordially invited to worship with us.

-The Akron Friends Meeting worships in silence.
+As in other unprogrammed Meetings, Corvallis Friends gather for worship in silence.
 When you join us, you will find people sitting quietly.
-Occasionally someone speaks for a moment or two, after which the Meeting settles back into silence.
+Occasionally someone may speak briefly, after which the Meeting settles back into silence.
 No designated minister speaks or prays at an appointed time.

 What do Quakers believe?